edenspiekermann/bright/README.md

 ## Brightcove

-`//admin.brightcove.com/js/BrightcoveExperiences.js` has to be loaded __before__ the first usage of `bright.js`.
+`//admin.brightcove.com/js/BrightcoveExperiences.js` has to be loaded __before__ `bright.js`.
 Use your favorite script loader or simply add a `script` tag before your main js file:

 ```html
 <script src="//admin.brightcove.com/js/BrightcoveExperiences.js"></script>